Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: The flow field

-For the dynamic case of $ d^* = 0.5 $, in the first 4 ms, both clapping plates perform only the clapping motion without translation.
-During this time, similar to the stationary case, positive pressure develops inside the interplate cavity and negative pressure outside.
-After 4 ms, as the body starts its forward motion, the flow field shows surprising changes, see figure \ref{fig:C_Pr_Stat_dyn}(b).
-The figure shows that in the clapping cavity, close to the hinge region, the pressure is slightly lower, whereas toward the trailing edge, positive pressure develops, in contrast to the stationary case, which shows only high pressure in the cavity.
-Interestingly, the pressure field observation on the XZ plane (see figure \ref{fig:C_Pr_Stat_dyn}(d)) reveals three main transformations due to the forward motion of the body: first, it forms a pressure transition region inside the interplate cavity where the pressure is nearly ambient, identified with a white dashed line; second, the positive pressure distribution becomes nearly axisymmetric in the cavity; and third, the zone of maximum pressure (red), where the flow is nearly stagnant, shifts toward the trailing edge, whereas in the stationary case, it was near the leading edge.
-This axisymmetric pressure zone in the interplate cavity moves with the body.
-Next, similar to the stationary case, the pressure outside the cavity is negative, except at the hinge region, where stagnation causes higher pressure.
-Additionally, the flow field in the XZ plane also shows that sideways flow is significantly reduced due to the body's forward motion.
-The above discussion primarily explains the pressure field in the effective clapping phase.
-However, as observed in the stationary case, a pressure crossover also occurs in the dynamic case at $ t_{\pm p} = 40 $ ms, where the pressure inside the cavity becomes completely negative (not shown).
-Note that at this phase, the clapping cavity is nearly closed.
+For the dynamic case of $d^*=0.5$, during the first 4 ms, the plates undergo only clapping motion without translation.
+During this time, the pressure distributions are similar to those in the stationary case.
+After 4 ms, as the body starts moving forward, the pressure field becomes very different from that in the stationary case (figure~\ref{fig:C_Pr_Stat_dyn}(b,d)).
+The positive pressure zone within the cavity moves towards the trailing edge, while negative pressure exists close to the hinge region, in contrast to the stationary case, which shows only positive pressure in the cavity.
+In figure~\ref{fig:C_Pr_Stat_dyn}(d), the transition region from negative to positive pressure is indicated by a white dashed line, where the pressure is nearly ambient.
+The positive pressure distribution in the cavity is nearly circular, with outward flow in all directions.
+As in the stationary case, the pressure on the outer surfaces of the two plates is negative, except near the hinge region, where a `stagnation' region exists.
+Due to the body's forward motion, the sideways flow is significantly reduced compared to the stationary case.
+Towards the end of the clapping phase, a pressure crossover also occurs in the dynamic case at $t_{\pm p} \approx 40$ ms, when the pressure inside the cavity becomes completely negative (not shown).
+At this phase, the clapping cavity is nearly closed.
 Further, in contrast to the stationary case, where the pressure field eventually reaches ambient, the dynamic case exhibits a second pressure crossover around 60 ms (not shown).
 Here, the fluid trapped in the very narrow interplate cavity is dragged along with the purely translating body, resulting in low positive pressure inside the cavity ($\sim 10$ Pa) and low negative pressure of similar magnitude outside, particularly toward the trailing edges.
-The pressure description at the hinge point remains unchanged.
-This second pressure crossover can be understood by noting that the inertia of the trapped fluid causes it to accelerate relative to the cavity, whose narrowing geometry contracts the flow.
-However, the confinement imposed by the plate restricts this acceleration, leading to a buildup of pressure.
-Conversely, at the trailing edges, the base of the triangular interplate cavity induces flow separation and wake formation, resulting in a localized region of negative pressure relative to ambient.
-In this phase, the thrust coefficient is nearly zero, as discussed below.
+The pressure description at the hinge region remains unchanged.
+This second pressure crossover can be understood from the motion of the trapped fluid in the narrow translating cavity.
+As the cavity narrows, the trapped fluid tends to accelerate relative to the cavity, while confinement by the plates limits this motion and produces a weak pressure buildup inside.
+Near the trailing edges, flow separation and wake formation produce a localized region of negative pressure relative to ambient.
+In this phase, the thrust coefficient is nearly zero (see \S\ref{sec:C_ThrustCoeff}).
 Crucially, a second pressure crossover cannot occur if the interplate cavity fully closes.
-For the dynamic case of $ d^* = 1.0 $, this pressure field description remains the same.
+For the dynamic case of $d^*=1.0$, this pressure field description remains the same.